O3Labs/o3swap-v2-core/contracts/crossChain/README.md

     + setBridgeFee(**optional*)
     + setCallProxy
     + setManagerProxy
-    + bindProxyHash / bindProxyHashBatch
+    + bindBridge / bindBridgeBatch
     + bindAssetHash / bindAssetHashBatch
 + What can user do:
     + bridgeOut
 + What can CrossChainManager do:
     + bridgeIn

 ### CallProxy.sol